akgre/akgre.github.io/articals/Test Automation Framework web.md

 Typically test applications develop from basic essential functions, growing over time to cover variants and multiple tasks along with further aspects for certification and reliability criteria.
 The applications are very useful, however, without the use of a common structure the system will take up nearly all your time, and can be a source of frustration to continuous modify, maintain and document.

 The ideal solution to organising the test applications is a test management platform.

-TestStand is a powerful application for creating sequences and has many features, and the Robot Framework is open source and base on python, however, the former has a high cost and the later is more designed for web testing.
+Current applications are either costly and require a licence for each system and comparable open source software are tailored for web or program testing.

 This is where the test automation framework comes into play.
 I can offer a test management platform that is simple to use and easy to develop with.